Pybounce/spiky_situation/README2.md

 - [ ] Run Dead screen
 - [ ] More stages! :D

+#### Blood Rework

+- Have BloodEmitter, BloodProvider
+- When BloodEmitter and BloodProvider collide, BloodEmitter should you know...emit some blood
+- BloodEmitter has a direction, maybe preferred mix of blood effects (2 long, 1 radial etc)
+- Then I can also use Velocity and I'll have the positions of both collision bodies

 #### Delayed Events

 - Could use this to let the death happen and wait x seconds